 SESSION 1.
 The Course Introduction

-The final session of the course involves the participants in a thorough review of all the key points covered during the course.
-The session then concludes with the participants completing a written questionnaire.
+The final session of this course involves the participants in a discussion about the training course itself.
+The course concludes with the participants completing a formal course review sheet.